A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Vision–Language Data

-\paragraph{Diversity.} Regarding video diversity, this metric reflects both motion variety and semantic breadth.
-We define $\mathcal{V}=\{v\mid (v,t)\in\mathcal{M}\}$ as the set of generated videos.
+Regarding video diversity, this metric reflects both motion variety and semantic breadth.
+Let $\mathcal{V}=\{v\mid (v,t)\in\mathcal{M}\}$ denote the set of generated videos.

-To evaluate dynamic variety, we measure motion magnitude using a motion score based on optical flow\citep{teed2020raftrecurrentallpairsfield}.
-This score is calculated using the following equation:
+To evaluate dynamic variety, motion magnitude can be measured using a motion score based on optical flow \citep{teed2020raftrecurrentallpairsfield}.
+This score is defined using the following equation:

 In this formulation, $f_{\tau\rightarrow \tau+1}$ represents the optical flow field from frame $\tau$ to frame $t+1$ over the pixel domain $\Omega$, and $T$ represents the number of frames.
-In practice, we calculate optical flow using methods such as RAFT and aggregate the average flow magnitude over all frames to determine the motion score for each video \citep{liao2024evaluationtexttovideogenerationmodels}.
+In practice, optical flow is typically computed using methods such as RAFT, and the average flow magnitude is aggregated over all frames to obtain the motion score for each video \citep{liao2024evaluationtexttovideogenerationmodels}.

-In terms of semantic diversity, we use a metric similar to the Inception Score over videos.
+In terms of semantic diversity, a metric analogous to the Inception Score can be used for videos.
 This approach is widely adopted in the evaluation of video generation.
-Following the standard Inception Score formulation \citep{salimans2016improved}, we define the metric as follows:
+Following the standard Inception Score formulation \citep{salimans2016improved}, the metric can be defined as follows:

-\!\!In this definition, $p(y|v)$ is the label distribution predicted by a pretrained classifier\citep{saito2017temporalgenerativeadversarialnets}.
+\!\!In this definition, $p(y|v)$ is the label distribution predicted by a pretrained classifier \citep{saito2017temporalgenerativeadversarialnets}.
 The term $p(y)$ represents the marginal label distribution.